giuliabernardinieco/speciesrichness-revosim/README.md

 ## Analysing 3000 replicates
 First, we will extract the data from the 3000 logs and calculate species richness at each XY coordinate by running the fetch-data.py.
 This script will generate w50_15dp_grids_species_richness.csv which can be used to plot figures and calculate $\overline{S_x}$.

-The figures can be generated with the
+Figure 4 (example below) can be generated with sx-maps.py file.